#80: Smile 2

 3.5 Stars

-Finn chose the former, but now that he’s made two really solid horror flicks, I’m hoping the next time the producers come to him with an offer for Smile 3, he has the confidence to choose the latter.
+Finn chose the Smile sequel, and I get it, but now that he’s made two of them, I’m hoping the next time the producers come to him with an offer for Smile 3, he has the confidence to say ‘no’ and choose a new path.

 And it’s not because I don’t like these Smile movies.
 Like I said, they are solid horror movies, and scary.
-But more than the scares, he has a knack for character development and dialogue, a secondary thought for many of his horror writing contemporaries.
+But I also think he’s shown a knack for character development and dialogue, and I’d be interested to see what else he could do.

-I really liked this movie, about a Grammy-winning global pop star named Skye Riley, a recovering drug addict, who tweaks her back during dance rehearsals for her upcoming tour and seeks out her old drug dealer to score Vicodin to deal with the pain.
-Unbeknownst to Skye, her dealer is the target of the Smile entity and he finally succumbs to its mind games, brutally killing himself with a weightlifting plate in front of her, effectively passing the possession on to her.
+In Smile 2, Finn tells the story of a Grammy-winning global pop star named Skye Riley, a recovering drug addict, who tweaks her back during dance rehearsals for her upcoming tour and seeks out her old drug dealer to score Vicodin to deal with the pain.
+Unbeknownst to Skye, her dealer is the target of the Smile entity, a sort of possessive demon, and he finally succumbs to its mind games, brutally killing himself with a weightlifting plate in front of her, effectively passing the possession on to her.

 Will Skye be able to survive her demonic possession?
 You’ll have to wait until the final shot of the movie to find out.

-But again, Finn’s writing and directing are almost too elevated for this conceit.
-There were long stretches of this movie where I was more invested in the Skye Riley character and her relationship with her childhood best friend and mother, and the trauma of witnessing the death of her boyfriend in a car accident years earlier, than I was with the horror aspect of the film.
-I’m not disappointed when the movie transitions from the dramatical scenes back to the scares, but it’s obvious that Finn doesn’t use horror as a crutch.
-He has a natural ability with pacing his dramatic dialogue and he works well with his actors.
+But again, Finn’s writing and directing are almost too elevated for this film’s schtick.
+There were long stretches of the movie where I was more invested in the Skye Riley character and her relationship with her childhood best friend and mother, and the trauma of witnessing the death of her boyfriend in a car accident years earlier, than I was with the horror aspect of the film.
+I’m not disappointed when the movie transitions from the dramatic scenes back to the scares, but it’s obvious that Finn doesn’t need those scares as a crutch.
+He has a natural ability with pacing his dramatic dialogue and he knows how to get the goods from his actors.

 And speaking of the acting, Skye Riley is played by Naomi Scott, an incredible actress I had never seen or even heard of.